AgregoreWeb/agregore-ipfs-daemon/README.md

 While this gateway is designed for mobile usage, you can build it for desktop for debugging and development.
 Just run `go build`.

-For mobile, an Android library file (.aar) to be imported and used in an Android project.
+For mobile, an Android library file (.aar) is built, to be imported and used in an Android project.
 We have created a docker container that has all the required dependencies to make building easy.
 Just run:

 ```
 docker run --rm -v "$PWD":/module makeworld/gomobile-android bind -target=android/arm -javapkg=moe.mauve.agregore.ipfs -o agregore-ipfs-daemon.aar ./gateway